Pasta is familiar, easy comfort food that wraps you in its warm embrace when you need it most—and there is no shortage of top pasta joints in Sydney.

 For a next-level bowl of filling fresh pasta pre-show, you can’t go wrong with Cucina Porto at The Star.
 Head chef Martino Pulito of Pasta Emilia fame leads the ensemble with relaxed, street-food style fare inspired by his hometown of Puglia.
 That means easy eats like antipasto boards and woodfired pizza, but the crafted durum wheat shapes dripping in sauce are where it’s at.
 Pulito keeps it fairly familiar so expect your typical faves like mussel and linguine but bolstered with fresh market fish from around the corner.
 There’s also a delectable schiaffoni with slow-cooked beef and lamb ragu and rosemary.
 Book here.

 Buffalo Dining Club

 Big wheels of cheese are what made Buffalo Dining Club famous.
-Their signature dish, cacio e pepe, literally “cheese and pepper”, is so popular that they offered a mini 1.5kg version of their notorious cheese wheel as a delivery option during 2020's lockdown.
+Their signature dish, cacio e pepe, literally “cheese and pepper”, and it's sure to curb any cheesy cravings.
 The bustling nook, sandwiched between the competing chaos of Kings Cross and Oxford Street, is a welcome reprieve for hungry diners in need of a quick and cheesy fix.
 It’s all very communal, with limited seating options making getting to know your neighbours a bit of a requirement, but the food is top-tier and makes for a great Instagram snap when they start wheeling that pasta right in front of you.
+Book here.